UBC-LA-Hackathon/student-dashboard/README.md

 # Student Dashboard
-This project contains the basic scaffold of the Student Dashboard application.
+This project contains the basic backend and frontend components of the Student Dashboard application.
+By the end of the hackathon, you should have a working full-stack web application that displays your own Canvas data from the Canvas API.

+We will also provide other data sources that you are welcome to integrate to build more advanced tools and visualizations.

 ## Table of Contents
 1. [Getting Started](#getting-started)